kallycao/foodie-finds/README.md

 ## Favorites ##
 Users can view and delete their favorited restaurants.
 Users are able to view more information about a favorited restaurant on Yelp by clicking the Yelp logo.

+## Installation ##

+To run this application off your local computer, please clone this repo and perform the following:

+- Make a .env file following the example.env file.

+- Install necessary libraries

+  - `npm install`

+- Build

+  - `npm run build`

+- Start the server

+  - `npm start`

+- Go to localhost:3000 to access Let's Eat